 Matilda The Musical is produced in the West End by the Royal Shakespeare Company with André Ptaszynski and Denise Wood as Executive Producers.
 This production was developed with the support of Company Dramaturg Jeanie O’Hare and the RSC Literary Department.

 In 2011 Matilda The Musical won both The Peter Hepple Award for Best Musical at The Critics’ Circle Awards and The Ned Sherrin Award for Best Musical at the Evening Standard Theatre Awards.
 The production has also collected the awards for Best Musical Production and Best Performance in a Musical (Bertie Carvel) at the Theatre Awards UK 2011.

-In February 2012 Matilda The Musical picked up four awards at the Whatsonstage.com awards including Best New Musical, Rob Howell for Best Set Designer, Peter Darling for Best Choreographer and Tim Minchin for the London Newcomer of the Year.
+At the WhatsOnStage.com awards in February 2012 Matilda The Musical picked up four awards including Best New Musical, Rob Howell for Best Set Designer, Peter Darling for Best Choreographer and Tim Minchin for the London Newcomer of the Year.

 On 1 May 2012, Matilda The Musical collected the theatre prize in the South Bank Sky Arts Show Awards.
 In November 2012, the cast were invited to perform in front of Her Majesty The Queen at the 100th “Royal Variety Performance” for ITV.
 They performed “When I Grow Up” and “Naughty”.
 Later that month they appeared with members of Team GB and Paralympics GB for the Regent Street Christmas Lights ceremony.